Lab 05: Deploy compute workloads by using images and containers

 Task 5: Create a Container Registry resource

-2. In the Azure portal, select the Cloud Shell icon Cloud Shell icon to open a new Bash session.
-If Cloud Shell defaults to a PowerShell session, select PowerShell, and then in the drop-down menu, select Bash.
+In the Azure portal, select the Cloud Shell icon to open a the Cloud Shell.
+If Cloud Shell defaults to a PowerShell session, select Switch to Bash in the Cloud Shell menu and then select Confirm.

 Note: The Cloud Shell icon is represented by a greater than sign (>) and underscore character (_).

-3. In the Cloud Shell pane, select the upload/download button (represented by a folded page with two arrows pointing in the opposite directions in the lower right corner) and, in the drop-down menu, select Upload.
+In the Cloud Shell pane, select Manage files and, in the drop-down menu, select Upload.

 Note: This will upload the file to the /~ directory within the Cloud Shell session.